Global coverage

 in your organization

 Change initiatives rarely fail because of poor strategies, they fail because people are overlooked.
-Despite numerous studies showing a 70% failure rate in change efforts, organisations often focus on perfecting processes, technologies, and strategies while neglecting their most vital asset: their people.
+Despite numerous studies showing a 70% failure rate in change efforts, organizations often focus on perfecting processes, technologies, and strategies while neglecting their most vital asset: their people.

-In a world where change is constant, organisations face immense pressure to continuously adapt — be it digital transformation, restructuring, AI advancements, shifting market demands, or a supply chain vulnerable to geopolitical instability.
+In a world where change is constant, organizations face immense pressure to continuously adapt — be it digital transformation, restructuring, AI advancements, shifting market demands, or a supply chain vulnerable to geopolitical instability.
 This has led to widespread change fatigue at all levels, with employees feeling overwhelmed and burnt out by the lack of stability and consistency.
 Yet, within this turbulence lies opportunity.
-Organisations that embrace change and cultivate adaptability can stand above their peers to unlock growth, innovation, and long-term success.
+Organizations that embrace change and cultivate adaptability can stand above their peers to unlock growth, innovation, and long-term success.

 70% failure rate in organizational change efforts represented in an orange circular chart

-Taking a people-centred approach
+Taking a people-centered approach

 At Insights, we understand that every change — no matter how disruptive — starts and ends with people.
 By placing individuals at the heart of change, we transform resistance into readiness.